 The lovely breakfast is served at the Inn where there are also very useful blackboards informing of the day's activities and likely weather.
 Whether wild and wintry or sunny and balmy this place is magic!

 Winner of Most Hospitable Hotel, Thistle Awards 2017 (photo)

 Lady Claire Macdonald has done wonders for Skye - indeed for all of Scotland.
 Kinloch Lodge's renowned hospitality provides the ideal escape from our hectic lifestyles.
 'Charming, cosy and discreetly luxurious' as they say, and it could not be more accurate.

 You can even book in for Claire's cookery demonstrations and go home inspired!
 Kinloch also has a well stocked cook's shop and of course her cook books.
-The tradition carries on as their daughter Isabella and her family are also in residence, along with Marcello Tully, resident head-chef providing an exquisiste daily changing menu, using the very best of local and seasonal produce in their Michelin starred restaurant.
+The tradition carries on as their daughter Isabella and her family are also in residence, along with Marcello Tully, resident head-chef providing an exquisiste daily changing menu, using the very best of local and seasonal produce.
 Members of the prestigious Scotch Beef Club.

 The oldest inn on Skye dating from 1790 - and a cheery couthie place to dine and stay.
 Idyllic setting on shore with stunning waterfront views of the bay The Stein Inn is steeped in character and an excellent place from which to check out the local walks, mountains, birdlife and brews!

 Local beers; malts and produce from land; superb freshly landed seafood, and friendly hosts will make your visit memorable for all the right reasons.
 It makes you proud to be Scots!
 They are keen supporters of local food groups and also the Green Tourism Business Scheme.
 You can opt for a light bite to eat or a full 3 course evening meal - it is always a popular haunt.